• Ways to Cultivate MIndfulness

 How to Practice Affirmations

-Affirmations are unbelievably powerful.
 For me, affirmations began as a conscious daily practice.
 I read through different affirmations and found the ones that resonated most with me.
-Then, I dedicated myself to repeating those affirmations in the car or while I was getting ready in the morning.
+Then, I dedicated myself to repeating those affirmations in the car, while I was running, as I was getting ready in the morning—whenever an opportunity opened up to consciously shift my thoughts from self-criticism to self-love.

 Tool #5: Meditation

-Beginning a daily practice of meditation taught me how to accept and receive love, slow down, appreciate the seemingly negative experiences, affirm my worthiness, and witness and understand my own thoughts in a way I never had before.
-If you haven’t meditated before, I know it can seem intimidating at first.
-It was for me.
-Just remember, the goal of meditation isn’t to clear or suppress your thoughts.
+Beginning a daily practice of meditation taught me how to accept and receive love, slow down, appreciate challenges as opportunities, affirm my worthiness, and witness and understand my own thoughts in a way I never had before I started meditating.
+I can pretty confidently say that meditation is the reason this blog exists.
+It’s the thing that opened me up to sharing my words with the world.

 Tool #6: Habits

-While it’s definitely possible to make big transformations and start living your dream life in a very short amount of time, the most transformative long-term shifts come when you cultivate daily habits.
+While it’s definitely possible to make big transformations and start living your dream life in a very short amount of time, the most transformative long-term shifts come when you cultivate daily habits over a long period of time.

 How to Begin Cultivating New Habits